splunk/observability-workshop/docs/smartagent/nginx.md

 # Deploying NGINX in K3s - Lab Summary

-* Deploy a NGINX ReplicaSet into your K3s cluster and confirm the auto discovery of your NGINX deployment.
+* Deploy a NGINX ReplicaSet into your K3s cluster and confirm the discovery of your NGINX deployment.
-* Run a benchmark test to create metrics and confirm them streaming into Splunk Observability Cloud!
+* Run a load test to create metrics and confirm them streaming into Splunk Observability Cloud!

 ---